What is Net Pay?

 What is the difference between Gross pay and Net pay?

-Gross pay is the amount employees make before taxes and other withholdings, but their net pay is the amount they take home after all payroll deductions.
-For example, if an employee's gross pay is $8,000 per month and $1,700 is deducted for taxes and benefits, the employee's net pay is $6,300.
+The difference between Gross pay and Net pay is that Gross pay is the amount employees make before taxes and other withholdings, but their net pay is the amount they take home after all payroll deductions.
+Here is a Net pay example, if an employee's gross pay is $8,000 per month and $1,700 is deducted for taxes and benefits, the employee's net pay is $6,300.
+There are more Net pay examples that you can look for.
 The following forms of withholdings account for the difference between gross and net pay:

 - State, federal or local income taxes